200 day returns & free delivery over £100

 Credit card details are encrypted after data entry and are not stored on our systems after use.
 We do not collect any Special Category Data (sensitive data) such as race, religion, biometrics or health data.
 It is our policy that your information is private and confidential.
 Accordingly, the personal information you provide to us is stored in a secure location, kept within the EEA, and is accessible only by designated staff.
 We also collect data because it is necessary for the pursuit of our legitimate interests.
 Our legitimate interests are set out below:

 1) Marketing by us, Respoke Ltd. When you choose not to opt out of 1st party marketing, we may collect your email address, name and order details so that we can tailor our communications with you and send you relevant offers and news via email or, sometimes, by posting you our latest catalogue.
+We gather statistics around email opening and clicks using industry standard technologies including clear gifs to help us monitor and improve our e-newsletter.
 If at any time you wish to opt out of receiving our catalogues and/or emails, email us at email@example.com or modify your marketing preferences at any time using the My Settings section of your account, which you can find here: https://spoke-london.com/pages/settings.
 We also advertise on digital platforms, such as Facebook, Google and Twitter.
 We use these platforms to reach you and people like you with relevant, targeted offers and updates from Spoke.
 To turn off targeted ads on any of these platforms, please see the individual privacy settings for each company.

-2) Postal marketing by other companies We work with data pool companies Epsilon Abacus (registered as Epsilon International UK Ltd), Experian plc, Conexance MD SAS, and Wiland Inc (US customers only).
+2) Postal marketing by other companies We work with data pool companies Epsilon Abacus ((registered as Epsilon International UK Ltd), a company that manages the Abacus Alliance on behalf of UK retailers and charities), Experian plc, Conexance MD SAS, and Wiland Inc (US customers only).
 These data pools help retailers to share information on what their customers buy.
-The participating retailers are active in clothing, collectibles, food & wine, gardening, gadgets & entertainment, health & beauty, household goods, and home interiors categories.
+The participating retailers are active in the clothing, collectables, food & wine, gardening, gadgets & entertainment, health & beauty, household goods, home interiors and travel categories.
 This pooled information is analysed to understand consumer's wider buying patterns.
 From this information, customers are sent tailored postal marketing containing suitable offers from retailers that should be of interest to them based on what they like to buy.
 We do not share email addresses for the purposes of data pooling.
 If you do not wish to have your order data with us included in these data pools, you can opt out of 3rd party marketing at any time using the My Settings section of your account, which you can find here: https://spoke-london.com/pages/settings.

 If you would like to stop all unsolicited postal communications, we suggest that you register with the Mailing Preference Service (MPS).
 MPS is a free service set up in 1983 and funded by the direct mail industry to enable consumers to have their names and home addresses in the UK removed from lists used by the industry.
 It is actively supported by the Royal Mail and all directly involved trade associations and fully supported by the Information Commissioner’s Office (ICO).
 For more information, or if you wish to register with the MPS, please visit their website at www.mpsonline.org.uk